German as a Foreign Language A1.2

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 |WS 2015/6||WS 2011/2|

-SZ0302 is a semester module in German language at Bachelor’s level and Master’s level which is offered every semester.
+SZ0302 is a module in language at which is offered irregularly.

 This Module is included in the following catalogues within the study programs in physics.